indravardhanreddy/Secuval/README.md

 ## 🌍 Works with ANY Language!

-SecureAPIs works as a **standalone reverse proxy** in front of your API - it doesn't matter what language your backend is written in:
+SecureAPIs provides **language bindings and middleware** that integrate directly into your API - it doesn't matter what language your backend is written in:

 ```
-Client → SecureAPIs (Rust) → Your Backend (ANY Language)
+Client → Your API (ANY Language) → SecureAPIs Middleware (Rust)
          .NET, Java, Node.js, Python, Go, Ruby, PHP...
 ```

-**Zero code changes needed in your existing API!**
+**Native performance with zero code changes needed!**

 **Language-Specific Setup:**
 - **[Multi-Language Integration Guide](docs/MULTILANGUAGE_INTEGRATION.md)** - Complete explanation